pelletier197/kotlin-stream-csv/README.md

 ```

 ### Raw CSV parser
-This last one is the low level parser that returns the every raw line in the CSV as it comes.
+This last one is the low level parser that returns every raw line in the CSV as it comes.

 #### Basic usage
 ```kotlin